Raphael (singer): Golden 80s

 Raphael succeeded in the early 1980s with songs such as "¿Qué tal te va sin mí?", "Como yo te amo", "En carne viva" and "Estar enamorado".

 In 1980 Raphael receives a Uranium disc, in recognition of his fifty million copies sold throughout his recording career.

 During 1984 and 1985 he recorded two albums with songs written by José Luis Perales like "Ámame", "Yo sigo siendo aquel", "Dile que vuelva", "Y...
 Cómo es él" and "Estoy llorando hoy por ti".

 In 1984 a parody of "Yo soy aquél" was used in a radio spot in Puerto Rico's gubernatorial race.
 Then-governor Carlos Romero Barceló used the parody (complete with a Raphael sound-alike) namely as a jab against opponent, Raphael's namesake, (and noted Spanophile), former governor Rafael Hernández Colón.
 Raphael was surprised by the unauthorized use of the music, but was highly amused by the reference.

 In 1987 he left Hispavox and signed a contract with Columbia (now Sony Music), where he again recorded songs written by Roberto Livi like "Toco madera" and "Maravilloso corazón".
 In 1991 he had a hit with "Escándalo" in Spain, Latin America, and in Japan, where it reached number one.
 At the end of the 1990s, after ending a contract with PolyGram, he went back to EMI.
 In 1998 the artist published the first part of his memoirs titled ¿Y mañana qué?, from his childhood until his marriage in 1972.

 Raphael took part in the 2000 Spanish version of the stage musical Jekyll & Hyde for seven months, with great success.

 Personal life

 He married aristocrat, journalist and writer Natalia Figueroa, in Venice (Italy) on 14 July 1972.
 They have three children: Jacobo, Alejandra and Manuel.

 Raphael's health faced a major setback in 2003, when his liver started failing due to a latent bout with hepatitis B; he recovered successfully after a transplant.
 Since then he is an active organ donation promoter.

+In December 2024, Raphael was diagnosed with primary brain lymphoma while hospitalized in Madrid, Spain.